 ii Banks' liability for the losses suffered by a client

-In a decision dated 25 April 2016, the Supreme Court provided further guidance on the bank’s special duty of information in the context of execution-only relationships.
-The judges had to decide whether the custodian bank could be held responsible for the losses caused by the fraud committed by an external asset manager in a situation where the bank had information casting doubts about the reliability of the manager in question.
-The Supreme Court held that the following circumstances constituted relevant elements triggering a special warning and duty of information even in the absence of any contractual mandate (execution only relationship):
+In a decision dated 25 April 2016,5 the Supreme Court provided further guidance on the bank's special duty of information in the context of execution-only relationships.
+The judges had to decide whether the custodian bank could be held responsible for the losses caused by the fraud committed by an external asset manager in a situation where the bank had information that cast doubts about the reliability of the manager in question.
+The Supreme Court held that the following circumstances constituted the relevant elements that triggered a special warning and duty of information even in the absence of any contractual mandate (execution-only relationship):

 - where the bank had previously refused to lend money guaranteed by a pledge on part of a fund managed by the client's external asset manager because it considered this to be a guarantee of insufficient quality;

 - where the bank refused to be the custodian bank for a fund managed by the client's external asset manager because it could not understand its functioning; and

 - to a lesser extent, where the bank had knowledge of negative press coverage on the directors of the client's external asset manager, even though the press coverage did not concern a matter that was financial in nature.

 By contrast, in another decision dated 14 September 2016,6 the Supreme Court found that the bank had complied with its duty of care by informing its client that it had suspicions of potential criminal conduct by the external asset manager.
 The judges held that the bank was not expected to take additional precautionary measures on behalf of the client, it being specified that in this case the client did not react despite the alarming information provided by the bank.